jina-ai/jina/docs/fundamentals/gateway/custom-gateway.md

     async def run_server(self):
         await self.server.serve()
 ```
 * Implement `async def shutdown():`.
-This should run the server and await for it while serving:
+This should stop the server and free all resources associated with it:
 ```python
 from jina import Gateway